Robust non-computability of dynamical systems and computability of robust dynamical systems: Preliminaries

 \subsection{Dynamical systems}

-There are two broad classes of dynamical systems: discrete-time and continuous-time.
 Discrete-time dynamical systems are defined by the iteration of a map $g:\mathbb{R}^{d}\rightarrow\mathbb{R}^{d}$, while continuous-time systems are defined by an ordinary differential equation (ODE) of the form $x^{\prime}=f(x)$, where $f:\mathbb{R}^{d}\rightarrow\mathbb{R}^{d}$.
 Regardless of the type of system, the notion of trajectory is fundamental.
 In the discrete-time case, a trajectory starting at the point $x_{0}$ is defined by the sequence of iterates of $g$ as follows

 where $g^{[k]}$ denotes the $k$th iterate of $g$, while in the continuous time case it is the solution, a function $\phi (f, x_0)(\cdot)$ of time $t$, to the following initial-value problem

 In the realm of dynamical systems, a set $A$ is considered forward invariant if any trajectory starting on $A$ remains on $A$ indefinitely for any positive time.
 If an invariant set consists of only one point, it is called an equilibrium point.
 For a dynamical system defined by \eqref{eq_main}, an equilibrium point must be a zero of $f$.
 Similarly, for a discrete-time dynamical system defined by $g$, an equilibrium point must be a fixed point of $g$ (i.e. it satisfies $g(x)=x$) or, equivalently, it must be a zero of $g(x)-x$.